soynain/soynain/README.md

 # HII
-👋 Hi, my name is Moisés Nain, some friends call me Moi, others Nain, as you please.
+👋 Hi, my name is Moisés Nain, but you can call me god

 👀 I’m a fullstack developer updated with the last IT tendencies.
 I have knowledge of orchestrated processes, microservices orchestration, API designs, database designs and some beginner notions of ETL data processing.

-🌱 I’m currently interested in sharpening my Java skills, I haven't touched that language in quite a time.
-Spring boot is in my interest.

-Next topics I want to learn are:
-- CI/CD Deplyments (currently learning with jenkins)
-- Mobile development (In a future)
+Java is my favorite language, we could say in this point that I'm a god when it comes to that language.

 No matter how long it takes, I like to be digging into everything.